kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 - If your library uses dependencies like `lodash`, we'd prefer to treat it as a peer dependency.
 This can be done using the `externals` configuration, which means the library expects it to be available in the consumer's environment.
 - Also add the path to your generated bundle as the package's `main` field in the `package.json`.

+> - AMD: short for Asynchronous Module Definition, fetches modules asynchronously and was designed to be used in browsers.
+> - CommonJS: abbreviated CJS, fetches modules synchronously and was designed for server-side (Node supports it by default).
+> - UMD: is an abbreviation of Universal Module Definition.
+Its name (universal) derives from the fact that it works on both the front-end and back-end.
+> - ES6 modules: ES6 finally implements a built-in module system for JS.
+The format provides an import and export syntax that new JavaScript developers are likely more familiar with than AMD or CJS.

 ```js
 output: {
   filename: "library-starter.js",